Guest post from Kari Patterson.

 We all would probably agree that “living with less” is a worthy goal.
 I doubt that any of us made “buy more, consume more, eat more, spend more” a New Year’s Resolution this year.
 We all want to live on less, but statistics show that few of us really are.
 Americans are spending more, weighing more, and consuming more than ever before.
 Where is the disconnect?
 Could it be that we romanticize this “living with less” lifestyle, making the reality of it so surprisingly disagreeable that we jump ship before making much headway at all?

-For example, in October 2010 my family was inspired to take a step of frugality by selling our brand new dream home and down-sizing into an older, smaller rental (Check out the full KATU story).
+For example, in October 2010 my family was inspired to take a step of frugality by selling our brand new dream home and down-sizing into an older, smaller rental.
 We had read the book, The Hole in our Gospel, and learned that around the world 26,500 children die every day of preventable causes related to poverty.
 We knew we couldn’t change the whole world, but we could change the world for one… or a few.

 For us, this would be possible if we weren’t stretched financially thin.
 We began with great expectations.
 We worked hard through the weekend, cleaning and fixing and touching things up.
 New barkdust, sign in the yard; we were ready.